-Instructions for use: This position is fully functional for routine files/cases and works under limited guidance and instructions from more senior lawyers for more complex files/cases.
+Instructions for use: This position works under close guidance and instructions from more senior lawyers\.
 Typically, this position reports either to an Assistant Director (LO4) or to a Director (LO5) depending on the branch.
 For Legislative Counsel: Reports to the Assistant Chief Legislative Counsel or the Chief Legislative Counsel.